CareerShip Home

 • Arrange for physical, mental, academic, vocational, and other evaluations to obtain information for assessing clients' needs and developing rehabilitation plans.

-• Analyze information from interviews, educational and medical records, consultation with other professionals, and diagnostic evaluations, in order to assess clients' abilities, needs, and eligibility for services.
+• Analyze information from interviews, educational and medical records, consultation with other professionals, and diagnostic evaluations to assess clients' abilities, needs, and eligibility for services.

 • Develop rehabilitation plans that fit clients' aptitudes, education levels, physical abilities, and career goals.

-• Maintain close contact with clients during job training and placements, in order to resolve problems and evaluate placement adequacy.
+• Maintain close contact with clients during job training and placements to resolve problems and evaluate placement adequacy.

-• Develop and maintain relationships with community referral sources such as schools and community groups.
+• Develop and maintain relationships with community referral sources, such as schools or community groups.

-• Arrange for on-site job coaching or assistive devices such as specially equipped wheelchairs in order to help clients adapt to work or school environments.
+• Arrange for on-site job coaching or assistive devices, such as specially equipped wheelchairs, to help clients adapt to work or school environments.

-• Confer with physicians, psychologists, occupational therapists, and other professionals, in order to develop and implement client rehabilitation programs.
+• Confer with physicians, psychologists, occupational therapists, and other professionals to develop and implement client rehabilitation programs.

-• Develop diagnostic procedures for determining clients' needs.
+• Develop diagnostic procedures to determine clients' needs.

 • Participate in job development and placement programs, contacting prospective employers, placing clients in jobs, and evaluating the success of placements.

-• Collaborate with clients' families to implement rehabilitation plans that include behavioral, residential, social, and/or employment goals.
+• Collaborate with clients' families to implement rehabilitation plans, such as behavioral, residential, social, or employment goals.

-• Collaborate with community agencies to establish facilities and programs to assist persons with disabilities.
+• Collaborate with community agencies to establish facilities and programs for persons with disabilities.

-• Direct case service allocations, authorizing expenditures and payments.
+• Manage budgets and direct case service allocations, authorizing expenditures and payments.

 Interests